 They can provide 24 hour counselling, support and referral for anyone whose life has been impacted by sexual, domestic or family violence.

-- DVConnect (Domestic and Family Violence Support
+- DVConnect (Domestic and Family Violence Support Services)

 They provide separate help lines for women, men and children affected by domestic and family violence across Queensland dealing with counselling, support and information.